luijkr/blog/_drafts/2024-01-30-spark-coalesce-repartition.md

 ### Coalesce

 - `coalesce` reduces the number of partitions without a full shuffle.
-It achieves this by c**ombining existing partitions**.
+It achieves this by **combining existing partitions**.
 - It's efficient for **consolidating data** and reducing the number of partitions, which can improve performance.
 - Ideal when the goal is to **decrease the partition count** without significant data movement.